Mora, Sweden: Statues

 A statue of King Gustav Vasa, made by Zorn, is placed on a small hill at the finishing line of Vasaloppet in Mora.
 Another statue depicting Zorn is located in the park behind the district court house of Mora.
 A third statue of a cross country skier is placed in front of the municipal house next to the town's characteristic red wooden bell tower (Swedish: Klocka).

 Local Music

 Mora is home to many members of Swedish folk band Francis.
 Mora is also where singer-songwriter Winona Oak grew up.

 Mora clock

 Gustavian Mora clock are a type of longcase clock which were made in the town of Mora.
 Production began in the late 18th century and continued through most of the 19th finally succumbing to the increased competition from newer styles and cheaper mass production methods.
+Mora Fontaineece's namesake comes from the beautifully manufactured Mora clocks.

 Sports

 Ice hockey

 Mora IK plays in HockeyAllsvenskan, the second-highest Swedish ice hockey league.